Amsterdam/top-backend/readme.md

     could not receive data from client: Connection reset by peer unexpected EOF on client connection with an open transaction
 ```
-To fix this use threads instead by setting LOCAL_DEVELOPMENT_USE_THREADS to True in the .env file.
+To fix this use threads instead by setting LOCAL_DEVELOPMENT_USE_MULTIPROCESSING to False in the .env file.

 # Running commands